Should Young Americans Be Required To Do Public Service? Federal Panel Says Maybe

 The report listed a number of ways to improve Americans' civic education, from adopting national standards for civic knowledge to giving educators and schools free access to the same citizenship and civic resources used by U.S. Citizenship and Immigration Services and other agencies.

-Noting the interim report was timed to come out just after the national day of service that many people perform to honor the Martin Luther King Jr. holiday, Heck quoted King's statement that, "Life's most persistent and urgent question is, what are you doing for others?"
+Noting the interim report was timed to come out just after the national day of service that many people perform to honor the Martin Luther King Jr. holiday, Heck quoted King's statement that "Life's most persistent and urgent question is, what are you doing for others?"

 The question of whether women should register for the draft, Heck said, provokes "visceral" responses.
 On one side is the idea that women should be able to register as a matter of equality.
 But on the other, he said, is the view that women hold a special role in American society.